cloudmesh/cloudmesh-pi-burn/README.md

 that gathers and scatters keys onto all machines, as well as sets up the tunnels.

-It is essential that that the key on the laptop must not be password less.
-This is also valid for any machine that is directly added to the network such as in the mesh notwork.
+It is essential that the key on the laptop must not be password less.
+This is also valid for any machine that is directly added to the network such as in the mesh network.

 To avoid password less keys we recommend you to use `ssh-add` or `ssh-keychain` which will ask you for one.